ng4mf/Anki-Mandarin/README.md

 ## Merging future updates
 ### Option 1
 When you first install the deck, rename it to something else.
 Then, when you wish to install an update, import the updated deck with it's original name.
 Go to Decks-><Deck_Name>->Browse.
 Here, you can see all the cards.
-Select all the cards you want to import to your renamed deck.
+Select all the new cards you want to import to your renamed deck.
 Right click and then select "Move deck".

 ### Option 2
 You could import the updated deck as a new (renamed) deck.
 Then follow steps in https://android.stackexchange.com/questions/87167/how-do-you-merge-decks-in-anki before deleting the newer deck.